12 Juni 2018

 Where appropriate, we seek to utilise tax authority approved structures to facilitate our business.
 We obtain advice from appropriately qualified external advisors on specialist UK and non-UK tax matters such as transfer pricing, indirect tax and employment tax matters which form part of our tax return processes and UK cash tax obligations.
 This supplements the skills of our own Finance team in appropriate cases.
 In addition, for all UK taxes we ensure adequate training is provided to help identify new and emerging risks.
 For all tax processes there is clear accountability, reporting and escalation lines in place with Group Tax in Germany.

 As with our broader business risk appetite we have a low tolerance towards tax risk (across all taxes) and do not make use of tax planning which does not support genuine commercial activity.
-We seek to minimise the risk of a dispute with HMRC by being open and transparent about our tax affairs.
+We seek to minimize the risk of a dispute with HMRC by being open and transparent about our tax affairs.

 The tax consequences of significant transactions (incl. internal restructuring and changes to IT systems) are considered by the senior stakeholders (incl.
 Group Tax) as part of its deliberations on the transactions in question.
 Wherever relevant we would also seek the opinion of external advisors to ensure that the tax impact of any transaction are aligned to our Corporate Responsibilities.